Security-Onion-Solutions/securityonion-docs/architecture.rst

 Standalone
 ----------
 ``Standalone`` is similar to ``Evaluation`` in that all components run on one box.
-However, instead of :ref:`filebeat` sending logs directly to :ref:`elasticsearch`, it sends them to :ref:`logstash`, which sends them to :ref:`redis` for queuing.
+However, instead of :ref:`elastic-agent` sending logs directly to :ref:`elasticsearch`, it sends them to :ref:`logstash`, which sends them to :ref:`redis` for queuing.
 A second Logstash pipeline pulls the logs out of :ref:`redis` and sends them to :ref:`elasticsearch`, where they are parsed and indexed.

 This type of deployment is typically used for testing, labs, POCs, or **very** low-throughput environments.
 It's not as scalable as a distributed deployment.